prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Set User Syncer Defaults

-If you implemented a user syncer with your bid adapter, you'll either need to provide a default endpoint or add a comment indicating there is no good default (to be polite).

-Edit the file `config/config.go` to register your user syncer in the `setDerivedDefaults` method:
+If you implemented a user syncer, you'll need to provide a default endpoint.
+Edit the file `config/config.go` to alphabetically register your user syncer in the `setDerivedDefaults` method:

 ```go
 func (cfg *Configuration) setDerivedDefaults() {